deeplearning4j/nd4j/getstarted.md

 Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), that basically knows where the latest version of the libraries (ND4J .jar files) are, and downloads them automatically into your computer, ready to reference.

 ### Why you need it
 Maven will allow you to install both ND4J and Deeplearning4j projects with a single command.
-Moreover, it integrates with an Integrated Development Environment ([IDE](https://github.com/globalcaos/nd4j/blob/gh-pages/getstarted.md#4-ide-for-java)), which you will install later (see below).
-If you really know what you are doing, and still do not align with Maven's paradigm, you can alternatively bypass it visiting our [downloads](http://nd4j.org/downloads.html) page.
+Moreover, it integrates with the Integrated Development Environments ([IDE](#4-ide-for-java)), which you will install later (see below).

+Again, if you really know what you are doing, and do not want to install Maven's, you can find the .jar files in our [downloads](http://nd4j.org/downloads.html) page.
+For an expert user it might be faster, but more complicated due to dependencies.

 ### Is it already installed?
 To see if Maven is installed in your machine, enter the following into the command line: